There were several questions after last Friday’s post about the Coregeous Ball. I thought I would share a few ways that I have used it.

 Being on the unsteady surface should cause your core to work harder.
 From here, you can lower and lift one leg at a time

 There are many other ways that it can be used, but those are my favorites so far.
 There is a DVD that goes along with it which I haven’t tried yet but am thinking about getting.
-Like I said on Friday, I read about this type of ball in the book “Ready to Run
+I read about this type of ball in the book “Ready to Run” by Kelly Starrett.

 Have you ever tried these exercises?